James Baldwin: Tell Me How Long the Train&

 Dispatch and delivery time

-We aim to dispatch within 4 working days and use a 48 hour delivery services.
+We dispatch all orders within 2-5 working days.
 Please allow at least 6 working days for your item to arrive.

 Ordering our organic cotton, sustainable clothing range

 In order that we are able to offer a wide range of sizes and variations of our most popular design, we work with a print-on-demand clothing company.
-These items will be fulfilled separately from other items ordered from the Migration Museum and therefore attract a separate shipping charge of £4.
+These items will be fulfilled separately from other items ordered from the Migration Museum and will arrive separately.

 Support our museum